-Download our Council Tax Support application form, print and complete it.
-Email a scan or photo of the form to us at email@example.com.
+Download and complete our Council Tax Support application form, and email with supporting evidence to email@example.com.
 Or send a printed copy to Benefits, Lewis House, Manvers Street, Bath BA1 1JG.

 Please note, applications must be made online, by email, or by post, but you can call us for advice and support on 01225 477777 and select the option for 'Benefits' (available Monday to Thursday 10am to 5pm, and Friday 10am to 4.30pm).